-Doing the cable assembly drawing
+Doing the cable assembly drawing in a Printed Circuit Board assembly

-Now that we have created the library parts, it is time to lay them out in our design.
+Now that we have created the computer-aided design library parts, it is time to lay them out in our design.
 You will see that placing the part can easily be done in an orderly fashion.
 Initially, how I structured my multi-part library, the face of the connector head will be placed first as seen in figure 1 below:

 Figure 1.
 The face of the connector head comes first from the library.

-In my case, the side-view drawing, schematic representation, and line item bubble sub-parts follow in placement.
+In my case, the side-view layout drawing, PCB schematic representation, and line item bubble sub-parts follow in placement.
 After the connector head is laid out as seen in figure 2, we proceed with laying out the rest of the cable drawing schematic page in this fashion.

-Figure 2 Schematic Layout of the connector head
+Figure 2 Schematic Layout of the connector head component footprint

 The other connector heads are laid out in the same format with the exception that the face will be rotated (which can be done by pressing the spacebar).
 Of course, you may be designing a harness with many different end-points, so appropriately space and rotate the connector head parts as needed.